Skip to main content

 }

 The catalog configuration contains the configuration for the catalog module.
-You can configure the image size for the product image, the product listing behavior, and the placeholder image for the product.
+You can configure the image size for product images, product listing behavior, and placeholder images for products.

 {